rdo-management/instack-undercloud/doc/source/virt-setup.rst

 ---------------------------

-By default, this setup creates 3 virtual machines consisting of 4GB of memory and 40GB of disk space on each.
+By default, this setup creates 3 virtual machines consisting of 4GB of memory and 40GB of disk space on each; one to be used for the deployment of the undercloud and two for the overcloud.
 The virtual machine disk files are thinly provisioned and will not take up the full 40GB initially.

 The minimum system requirements for the virtual host machine are: